Package 'coconots'

 Weiss, C.H.
 (2008) Thinning operations for modelling time series of counts – a survey.
 Advances in Statistical Analysis, 92, 319–341.

-Time Series of Gold particles Counts in a well-efined Colloidal Solution
+Time Series of Gold Particle Counts in a Well-Defined Colloidal Solution

 Description

-A sample of 370 counts of gold particles in a well-defined colloidal solution at equidistant points in time, originally published in Westgren (1916) and used in Jung and Tremanye (2006).
+A sample of 370 counts of gold particles in a well-defined colloidal solution at equidistant points in time.
+The data were originally published in Westgren (1916) and later used in Jung and Tremayne (2006).

 Source

-Westgren, A. (1916) Die Veraenderungsgeschwindigkeit der lokalen Teilchenkonzentration in kollioden Systemen (Erste Mitteilung).
+Westgren, A. (1916) Die Veraenderungsgeschwindigkeit der lokalen Teilchenkonzentration in kolloidalen Systemen (Erste Mitteilung).
 Arkiv foer Matematik, Astronomi och Fysik, 11, 1–24.

 installJuliaPackages